zenaton/rfcs/node-syntax-v2.md

 Users will use tags to target jobs in order to apply commands or request status.

-Note: user does not have anymore the ability to provide an `id` ("custom id") - this is replaced by tags.
+Note: the user no longer has the ability to provide an `id` ("custom id") - this is replaced by tags.

 ### Dispatch's Options

-When looking to similar service, we see that adding options to dispatching is unavoidable, eg.
+When looking at similar services, we see that adding options to dispatching is unavoidable, eg.

 - `dispatchToStartTimeout`
 - `dispatchToCompleteTimeout`

-Theoritically, none of these options should be dependant of being a task or a workflow - (if you find a counter-example - please tell Gilles).
+Theoritically, none of these options should be dependant on being a task or a workflow - (if you find a counter-example - please tell Gilles).

 ```javascript
 client.dispatch.options(...options). ...;